rudrakshkarpe/get-nutritious-go/README.md

 # get-nutritious-go

-- Golang library to check nutritional score
+- Golang Library to check the nutritional score

 ### Clone the repository as:

 `github.com/rudrakshkarpe/get-nutritious-go`

-### Afterwards navigate to the directiory and run as:
+### Afterwards navigate to the directory and run as:

 `go run .`

-### Your output should look like:
+### Your output should look like this:

 ![Output Image](src/output.png)